nopnop2002/wiringpi-tft-tool/README.md

   strcat(fnamez,"fontx/ILGZ32XB.FNT");
 }
 ```
-step2) enable UTF to ISO
+step2) enable UTF to ISO.
 By default,The 3-byte UTF code is converted to 2-byte SJIS code.
 SJIS is Japanese extended character set.
 The following changes will convert a 3-byte UTF code to a 1-byte ISO code.